p4lang/gsoc/materials/contributor_guidance.md

 Applicants may use AI to improve the clarity and correctness of written English and generate figures.
 The generation, fabrication, or manipulation of data using AI tools to strengthen a proposal—for example, to produce tables, graphs, diagrams, or similar materials—is not permitted.

-Adminis and/or mentors will review and evaluate the quality of the submitted deliverables.
+Admins and/or mentors will review and evaluate the quality of the submitted deliverables.
 If the deliverables contain fabricated, misleading, or meaningless content, the project will be considered unsuccessful.

 - **Choose Your Communication Method**